MichalSoszko/mdp-workshop/Session 2b - hands-on exercises.md

     So this time our test checks whether there are orders storing more than two products.
 And ineed there are such orders present, so the test fails.

-5. The task: Think of your own custom-made singular test, create the SQL file and verify if it works correctly in a way presented in an example above.
+5. The task: Think of your own custom-made singular test, create the SQL file and verify if it works correctly in a way presented in the example above.
 Note that you can apply tests for models as well as for seeds or sources, just remember to use proper referencing functions!

     > Example 1: An example of such assertion could be that there should be no refunds present in the sales log (sale price is always > 0)